 As part of its nuclear energy policy, China is moving forward on its commitment to operate a closed nuclear fuel cycle, a policy that was first articulated in the 1980s.
-China's main rationale for a closed fuel cycle that includes the capability to reprocess spent nuclear fuel has been its inadequate supply of uranium resources.[5]
-China's decision to reprocess its spent fuel will result in high-level radioactive waste from the reprocessing process.
+China's main rationale for a closed fuel cycle that includes the capability to reprocess spent nuclear fuel at first was focused on consideration of its inadequate domestic uranium resources.
+An additional rationale, which came later in China's nuclear policy discussion, is the position that reprocessing is the ultimate solution for spent fuel management, as it helps minimize the volume of nuclear wastes.
+China's decision to reprocess its spent fuel will of course result in high-level radioactive waste from the reprocessing process.

-Since China's nuclear industry is relatively young and still small compared to the world leaders, the nuclear waste industrial sector is not well-developed and organized.
-This calls for more attention and financial support from the Chinese government and nuclear industry.
-Although China is not facing an immediate pressure to manage its nuclear waste, it definitely needs a solid waste management plan to ensure a large-scale and sustainable nuclear power program from a long-term viewpoint.
-China has previously proposed deep geological disposal for its high-level radioactive waste from reprocessing.
-Recently, DBD has been studied and considered as an alternative to store spent fuel and high-level radioactive waste (HLW) globally.
+Since China's nuclear industry is relatively young and still small compared to the nuclear industries of the world leaders, the nuclear waste management segment of the nuclear industry is not yet well-developed and organized.
+The need for development of this waste management technology and infrastructure calls for more attention and financial support from the Chinese government and nuclear industry.
+Although China is not facing immediate pressure to manage its nuclear waste, it definitely needs a solid waste management plan to ensure the long-term safety and sustainability of a large-scale nuclear power program.
+China has previously proposed deep geological disposal for its high-level radioactive wastes from reprocessing.
+Recently, DBD has been studied and considered as an alternative for the storage and disposal of spent fuel and high-level radioactive waste (HLW) globally.
+It might be worthwhile to analyze the potential for DBD as an alternative solution for China's high-level radioactive waste storage.